CoasterFan5/biotrack-unity/README.md

 ## Usage

+To get started with Biotrack, you will need to attach BioTrackAttachable to a game object in each scene.
+This will allow you to configure the game id and max players.
+Note, Biotrack can only be configured once, even if there are different configurations per scene.

 When a the number of join requests has reached the max player count, or `BioTrack.StartGame()` is called, the `OnStart` event will be called with a list of `JoinRequestUser` objects.
 ```csharp
 public void Start() {